-Some of the ways the Victorian Small Business Commission (VSBC) supports small business are:
+Some of the ways the Victorian Small Business Commission supports small business

-The Victorian small business engagement guidelines for project managers undertaking infrastructure work to assist them in minimising the impacts on small businesses.
+Victorian small business engagement guidelines: a resource for project managers undertaking infrastructure work to assist them in minimising the impacts on small businesses

-A Guide to managing disruption for small business to help problem solve issues with disruption.
+Guide to managing disruption: a resource for small business owners to help problem solve issues with disruption

-We engage with Victorian small businesses through our various communication channels.
+We engage with Victorian small businesses through our various communications channels.
 We encourage you to:

-- follow us on Twitter, Facebook, LinkedIn, Instagram and YouTube
+- follow us on Twitter, Facebook, LinkedIn and Instagram

 - read our website